onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-The tests are shown below:
+The tests that we added in a new file *Togglable.test.js* are shown below:

 ```js
 import React from 'react'